Ann is from Southern California and has an affinity for vintage products.

 Stencils Are Not Just for Christmas

-The Glass Wax stencils appeared at Christmas time but we used it for other holidays.
-It is easy to find stencils for Easter and Thanksgiving but when we were homeschooling we made stencils for President's Day and the 4th of July.
+The Glass Wax stencils appeared at Christmas, but we used them for other holidays.
+It is easy to find stencils for Easter and Thanksgiving, but we made stencils for President's Day and the 4th of July when we were homeschooling.
 Even though we are no longer homeschooling, we may make stencils for other holidays.
 Besides, my windows always need cleaning.

 Comments on decorating with window stencils

 You can also use this for privacy (without the stencils).
 And I won 2nd place in a Christmas window-decorating contest once (1990s) in our apartment complex (won $75).

 Try putting food coloring in the glass wax for different color stencils.